 Daily Burn has an extensive library of workouts — almost 1,000 of them.
 Among the types of workouts included in your subscription are cardio and running workouts, yoga, dance, and Pilates, but also included are activities that you’ll only need basic equipment to complete, so this service grows with you as your home gym grows.

 Currently, Daily Burn offers a 30-day trial, and after your first 30 days, service is $19.99 per month.
 If you’re only interested in a particular type of workout, the service has options there too: Yoga is $9.99 a month, a Running app is $7.99 a month, and a HIIT membership is $12.99 a month, but with the low cost of the complete membership, we’d recommend you opt for that.

 You might think you’d need a Peloton to take full advantage of Peleton’s streaming workout service, but that isn’t the case.
 For only $13 per month, you can stream boot camp, strength, yoga, running, and cycling classes that you can do without one of Peloton’s expensive treadmills or exercise bikes.
 They also have outdoor run classes that you can stream while you run.

 Classes are held both live and on demand.
-Of course, having Peloton equipment is a bonus, but you don’t need it.
+Of course, having Peloton equipment is a bonus, but you don’t need it if you have the right exercise bike.
 And the price is cheaper than other options on here, which is a definite bonus.

 One thing that sets Aaptiv apart from our other suggestions is the fact that it’s audio-only.
 As such, this service is targeted more toward outdoor activities that could benefit from some coaching: Think running and cycling.
 It does have indoor elliptical, cycling, and treadmill workouts as well, but we believe some of the other services are better suited for those who prefer working out indoors.